Best WooCommerce Product Add-Ons Plugins (And How to Use Them)

 For those of you who are looking for a way to let customers personalize their products or select premium options and add-ons, modifying the default WooCommerce purchasing and checkout process enables you to keep customers coming back for more.
-With WooCommerce Product Add-Ons, you’re able to offer all sorts of add-on options to customers.
+With plugins like WooCommerce Product Add-Ons, you can offer all sorts of add-on options to customers.

 For those unfamiliar, WooCommerce add-ons let your customers personalize products as they’re shopping on your e-commerce site.
 The great thing about this is that you don’t have to jot down customization requests on paper, or deal with follow-up requests after customers have placed their order.
 Instead, customers can simply add any additional requests or preferences to the shopping cart and proceed to the checkout page.

 You’ll be able to add options to your site such as text boxes, text areas, dropdowns, checkboxes, sample images, and custom price inputs.
 You can include add-on options globally or individually to products by going into the Edit Product screen.

 Here are a few examples of how you can use WooCommerce product add-ons in your online store: